murteagaquispe/murteagaquispe.github.io/index.md

        style="width: 200px; height: 200px; object-fit: cover;" />

   <div>
-    I hold a PhD in Political Science from Harvard University.
-Currently, I am a postdoctoral fellow at the Kellogg Institute for International Studies.
+I am a Postdoctoral Visiting Fellow at the Kellogg Institute for International Studies.
+I received my PhD in Political Science from Harvard University in 2025.
 My research examines the political economy of development strategies in Latin America with a focus on agricultural policies and rural politics.
 In my book project, I explain why governments adopt pro-agricultural development strategies—or what I call <em>agrarian developmentalism</em>.
     <br><br>
     <div style="margin-top: 10px;">
       <span style="margin-right: 20px;">